Mason532/github_searcher/README.md

 # github_searcher
+Functionality:
-Native android application for searching users and repositories by their names
+    Native android application for searching and viewing users and repositories by their names.

+The technology stack used:
+    Clean, MVVM, Kotlin, Kotlin Coroutines, Compose, AndroidX navigation, Retrofit, Koin.